 - 3 tbl freshly chopped cilantro

-- Prepare freshly harvested cilantro by giving it a large chopped texture.
+- Firstly, prepare freshly harvested cilantro by giving it a large chopped texture.
 The chopping will help to release the oils that will give the vinegar a fresh flavor.
 Place the cilantro in a 1/2 gallon mason jar.

 - Put on gloves.
-Cut slits into the jalapeno peppers on one side, vertically from about the middle of the pepper to the bottom.
+Then cut slits into the jalapeno peppers on one side, vertically from about the middle of the pepper to the bottom.
 This allows some of that heat inside the pepper to seep into the vinegar.
 However, a slit should hold most of the seeds inside the pepper.
 This prevents the vinegar from becoming too hot.
-Place the jalapenos into the mason jar with the vinegar.
+Lastly, place the jalapenos into the mason jar with the vinegar.

 - Drop the whole black peppercorns into the mason jar.